adionysiou/Information-Retrieval-System/README.md

 The stoplist.txt contains the stop words that are removed in tokenization process of documents.

 The program is licenced under the GNU's general public licence.

+The folder JavaDoc contains the Javadoc documentation for the project.